motionext/motionext-web/README.md

 ### Internationalization

-The `i18n.config.ts` file manages the internationalization settings for the application.
+The `messages/i18n-config.ts` file manages the internationalization settings for the application.

 ### Middleware

 The `middleware.ts` file is used for handling custom server-side logic.

-### ESLint

-The `eslint.config.mjs` file contains the configuration for linting the codebase to ensure consistency and quality.

 ## Contributing